 Acknowledging that formal medicine does not have "all" the answers, I recognize the importance of balancing physical, intellectual, emotional and spiritual aspects of life.
 Traditional medicine does not always have a “cure”, but as a physician I strive to provide care and compassion even in difficult and complex cases.
 While preventive medicine is ideal, treatment of disease processes is equally important; this is best accomplished by engaging patients in their care while following established evidence-based guidelines.

-Out of the office, I greatly enjoy living in Jacksonville where I have raised my five boys and enjoy my two grandchildren, most of this time as a single mom until recently remarried.
+Out of the office, I greatly enjoy living in Jacksonville where I have raised my five boys and enjoy my nine grandchildren, most of this time as a single mom until recently remarried.
 I believe as physicians we should adhere to the wellness principles we recommend to our patients and I enjoy swimming, biking, and running regularly with my husband.
 Having “so many” boys participating in sports, I have been honored to serve throughout the years as team/tournament physician for multiple activities ranging from football to baseball to basketball to wrestling.
 Volunteering and helping others is critical and I serve on the board of two not-for-profit organizations which assist orphans and underprivileged children.
 I firmly believe we should never give up, we should always give back, and we should serve others in whatever we are called to do to the greatest extent possible.